bsnsetiyowae/demo/content/en/api/v3/payment.md

 ---
 title: H2H Payment Request
 description: You may use this api if you want to create your own payment page.
-This feature is only available for INR, BDT, VND,JPY, BRL.
+This feature is only available for INR, MMK, BDT, VND,JPY, BRL.
 method: POST
 label: /api/{merchant_code}/v3/dopayment
 toc: false